 The MTA input queue in each post office (post_office\wpcsin) is the same as the POA output queue.
 The MTA picks up user messages deposited there by the POA and transfers them to other domains and post offices.

 A library is a collection of documents and document properties stored in a database system that can be managed and searched.
 You do not need to set up libraries unless you are using GroupWise Document Management Services (DMS).
-See Section VII, Libraries and Documents.
+See Section XIII, Libraries and Documents.

 The dmsh.db file is a database shared by all libraries in the post office.
 It contains information about where each library in the post office is located.

 The actual documents in a library are not kept in the library databases.
-They are kept in a document storage area, which consists of a series of directories for storing document files.
+They are kept in a document storage area, which consists of a series of folders for storing document files.
 Documents are encrypted and stored in BLOBs (binary large objects) to make document management easier.
 A document, its versions, and related objects are stored together in the same BLOB.

-A document storage area might be located in the post office directory structure, or in some other location where more storage space is available.
+A document storage area might be located in the post office folder structure, or in some other location where more storage space is available.
 If it is located in the post office, the document storage area can never be moved.
-Therefore, storing documents in the post office directory structure is not usually recommended.
+Therefore, storing documents in the post office folder structure is not usually recommended.
 If it is stored outside the post office, a document storage area can be moved when additional disk space is required.